deepns/codegym/notes/journal.md

 // Tracking my journey to 100 days and beyond.

+- Day 82 #golang
+    - multiplex channel read and write with select{..}
+    - using time Ticker
 - Day 81 #golang
     - channels, bufferred and unbuffered
     - iterate channels